dwyl/tiny-house/README.md

-Young people entering the workforce in major cities face a grim reality: they cannot afford to buy/own their own 1 bed apartment unless they have rich parents or inherit money,
+Young people entering the workforce in major cities face a grim reality: they cannot afford to buy/own their own 1 bed apartment unless they have rich parents, inherit money, or win the lottery [work in tech] ...

 Affordable housing needs to be a strategic priority at a macro level.
-Politicians and goverments need to
+Politicians and goverments need to fast track legislation that helps young people _buy_ their own place.

-We need to lead the way by:
+We need to lead the way by doing the following:

 1. **Research** everything we can find on **_existing_ tiny houses**
-2. **Design** a tiny house from first principals.
+2. **Design** a tiny house from first principals; i.e: every aspect from the trailer to the roof.
 3. **_Build_** at least 1 unit with our own hands and capture the process/learning.
 4. **Open Source _everything_** we learn along the way.
 5. **Open** our **Workshop** to people wanting to build their own Tiny House.